jyobb/islandora_mods_display/README.md

 -------
 Provides an example implementation of the Islandora metadata display viewer framework.

-On basic image objects a sparkly unicorn is displayed, on all others the Islandora 6 object details XSLT is utilized to transform MODS data to HTML output.
+XSLT is utilized to transform MODS data to HTML output.

 REQUIREMENTS
 ------------